mo/mo.github.io/_posts/2019-04-08-elastic-search-introduction.md

 origin in the old "FTP Search" website operated by Tor Egge at NTNU.
-Finally, there is also [manticore search](https://github.com/manticoresoftware/manticoresearch), which is an open source project founded by some of the core members from Sphinx.
+Finally, there is also [manticore search](https://github.com/manticoresoftware/manticoresearch), which is an open source project founded by some of the core members from Sphinx (and it started as a fork of Sphinx).

 To visualize the size of these projects, here is the number git commits over time (compared to ES).
 One thing to note is that Lucene and Solr lives in the